×

 Is there a lot of diversity?
 Are people in Puerto Rico accepting of differences?

 "Puerto Rico is a small town and does not have the same level of diversity as larger cities or countries.
 However, Ecuador as a whole is a diverse country with a mix of indigenous, mestizo, Afro-Ecuadorian, and white populations.
 The country is known for its rich cultural heritage and traditions that reflect this diversity.
 As for acceptance of differences, it can vary.
 Generally, Ecuadorians are known for their hospitality and warmth towards visitors and newcomers.
 However, like any place, there can be instances of prejudice or discrimination.
 It's important to note that attitudes can differ from person to person and from region to region.
-In recent years, there has been a growing awareness and acceptance of diversity in Ecuador, but there is still progress to be made," explained one expat living in Puerto Rico, Ecuador.
+In recent years, there has been a growing awareness and acceptance of diversity in Ecuador, but there is still progress to be made," said one expat in Puerto Rico.

 Connect